6 Tips to Work Well From Home During Coronavirus

-I’m Rebecca (aka Becca) a HR graduate.
-My first placement with Boots is with the Reward and Colleague Health Team and recently I have been working from home, supporting colleague wellbeing during COVID 19.
+I’m Becca, a HR graduate.
+My first placement with Boots is with the Reward and Colleague Health Team and I have recently been working from home, supporting colleague wellbeing during COVID-19.

 Have A Routine

 I like to set my mindset as ‘I’m going to work.’
 To do this, it’s much easier if you have a routine.
 Try and keep this as close as possible to your usual day if you were going into the office – Wake up, have a shower, get dressed, eat breakfast.
 I sometimes even leave my flat and go to the car park just as if I was doing my usual commute.
 When I come back, I go to my workspace which I have set up in the kitchen/dining area.
 I also like to plan my day by scheduling a lunchtime and regular breaks.

 I’ve always enjoyed exercise but at this time I think it is even more important.
 Exercise helps me switch off from my workday and transition into my own time.
 It is difficult when you are working in your house as your ‘workday’ can easily slip into the evening and merge into one.

 As I can’t go to the gym or play a competitive sport like hockey I’m trying new things.
 There are loads of workout videos online from yoga, HIIT class or body combat type classes – it’s worth trying different ones until you find one that suits and vary the intensity.
 You can do some that push you harder and others that are more relaxing.
 I’ve also started running regularly and would really recommend using the ‘Couch to 5K’ app if you’re new to running.
 Always remember to wash your hands when you return home.

 Open your windows where possible to let in the fresh air and natural light – it is so refreshing.
 If you haven’t been outside for your daily exercise, then make the most of the fresh air by taking a walk and getting a dose of Vitamin D from the sunshine.